HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-The standard `application/wasm` MIME type was identified in 293,470 desktop and 301,127 mobile requests.
+The `application/wasm` MIME type was identified in 293,470 desktop and 301,127 mobile requests.
 Instances of missing or incorrect MIME types (such as `text/html` or `text/plain`) were low, affecting 3.2% of desktop and 2.4% of mobile requests.
 These represent a significant decline compared to 2021, indicating improved awareness and adherence to proper server configuration.

 ### Module size